 Grappling has been a staple tactic of clever players since 5th edition’s release, and has existed for decades in prior editions of Dungeons and Dragons.
-The ability to hold foes in place (especially while they’re prone) can be a powerful advantage, and having a capable grappler in the party can be a huge asset.
+The ability to grapple in order to hold foes in place (especially while they’re prone) can be a powerful advantage, and having a capable grappler in the party can be a huge asset.

 In this article we’ll explore the rules of grappling, do a little bit of math, and look at ways that you can both make grappling work for you and handle the inevitable situation where an enemy grapples you.